 The QLT Certification Process

-Submit the QLT Community sign-up form to join the SF State QLT email listserve and receive email updates about upcoming QLT professional development opportunities.
+Submit the QLT listserv sign-up form to join the SF State QLT email listserv and receive email updates about upcoming QLT professional development opportunities.

 Before you can submit a course for QLT certification, you must teach it at least once in the mode (online, hybrid or HyFlex) you are seeking to certify.